Making JMeter accept a HTTP 404 as success

 3. Check Ignore Status

-1 thought on “Making JMeter accept a HTTP 404 as success”
+1 thought on “Making JMeter Accept HTTP 404 (or any 4xx) as Success”

 Leave a Reply